ritterim/rimdev-blog/_posts/2016-01-22-add-and-update-github-tags-with-nodejs.md

 authors: Khalid Abuhakmeh
 ---

 In a previous post, [Leveling up our project management]({% post_url 2016-01-15-leveling-up-our-project-mangement%}), I mentioned that we had settled on base set of tags for across our [GitHub organization](https://github.com/ritterim).
 We thought we had found a tool to allow us to do this, but it turns out that tool didn't work.
-We didn't want to resort to manually updating all of our repositories, so I wrote this NodeJs script.
+We didn't want to resort to manually updating all of our repositories, so I wrote this Node.js script.

 ```javascript
 /*